suse-edge/suse-edge.github.io/docs/product/atip/edge-site.md

 SUSE ATIP is a platform designed for hosting modern, cloud native, Telco applications at scale from core to edge.

 This page documents the creation of edge sites using the management cluster created in the previous section.
 There are different ways to create edge sites, depending on the use case.
-Also, there are different options to customize the edge site creation.
+Also, there are different options to customize the edge site creation with the most common Telco/Edge options

-We will cover the following topics:
+We will cover the following topics which are really interesting for the Telco industry:

-[Edge site definition](#edge-site-definition): Basic definition of an edge site as well as the most common Telco/Edge options to customize it properly:
+[Edge site definition](#edge-site-definition): Basic definition of an edge site.
 - [Custom Registry](#custom-registry): Extra registries to be used by the edge site.
 - [CPU Management Policy](#cpu-management-policy): CPU management policy to be used by the edge site.
 - [Networking](#networking): Networking configuration to be used by the edge site.